 Back to the dough:

-8. Now cut the dough evenly to make 18 equal sized pieces.
-Each piece of dough should weight approximately 27g in weight although its totally fine to allow 1-2g either way.
+8. Now cut the dough evenly to make 16 equal sized pieces.
+Each piece of dough should weight approximately 30g in weight although its totally cool to allow 1-2g either way.
 When ready lightly dust the cut dough with a flour then place to the side of the worktop and cover with clingfilm and we can now start making up the Mandu.
-Oh and yes there are only 16 pieces in the image below but I ended up with 18 as a few were slightly too large.

-10. Now to fill, take the filling out of the refrigerator and we are good to go.
+10. Now to fill and fold the mandu, take the filling out of the refrigerator and we are good to go.
 Brush half of the dough around the edge with water tmaking it easier to stick then add 1 heaped tbsp of filling into the centre of the dough.
 Leave a rim around the dough that is around the filling which is 1-2cm approx then fold the dough in half to form a crescent shape.
 Seal the edge of the dough together to seal the dumplings ensuring there are no open gaps.

 11. To make a much more prettier dumpling take each of the bottom corners of the dough and bring them together.
 Lightly wet each corner with water and seal together.
 If that sounds like madness then refer to the image below and its not as bad as it sounds.
 When ready ensure there are no open gaps and gently tighten up the dumpling by pinching around the edges.
 Place the dumpling onto a tray and cover with clingfilm.
 Repeat this process for all of the wrappers then when ready we can begin to cook.